Sarosh09/Capstone-Project/README.md

 September 10, 2019

-## Introduction

-Course repository for the Data Science Specialization Capstone offered through Coursera from Johns Hopkins University.
+This repository contains my submission to Data Science Capstone Project offered by John Hopkins University on Coursera.

 ### Course Dataset